Codivores/blog-tech/clqdupnf4000008ky9jbtax1x.md

 }
 ```

-Its purpose is essentially to define the group for all blocks in this namespace.
+Its purpose is essentially to define the group for all blocks in the namespace.

 ### And now our Block